Will Butler: Solo career

 On March 3, 2015, Butler's debut solo album Policy was released under Merge Records, accompanied by an international tour alongside Arcade Fire drummer Jeremy Gara.
 According to Butler, Policy is intended to reflect his omnivorous musical taste.

 Butler wrote five songs for The Guardian, based on news headlines, with each song created and shared a day apart.
 They were mixed properly and released on Policy Deluxe in May 2015.

 Butler's song "Sun Comes Up" from the 2016 solo album Friday Night caught the ear of DJ B-Roc of The Knocks, and subsequently the Knocks-produced remix of the song was released alongside a video directed by Butler, filmed in part on the New York City subway system.

-Butler has written original songs for the new David Adjmi play Stereophonic, scheduled to premiere on Broadway in 2021.